Page Finder Field

 'cmsPages' => Page::withComponent('blogPosts')->all();

-Use whereComponent to find all pages using the section component where the property entrySlug is set to true.
+Use whereComponent to find all pages using the section component where the property handle is set to Your\Handle.

 Use inTheme to find pages in another theme by passing the theme code.